Abdallahi ibn Muhammad: Defeat and death

-Following the loss of Dongola in September 1896, then Berber and Abu Hamed to Kitchener's army in 1897, the Khalifa Abdullah sent an army that was defeated at the Battle of Atbara River on 8 April 1898, afterwards falling back to his new capital of Omdurman.
+Following the loss of Dongola in September 1896, then Berber and Abu Hamad to Kitchener's army in 1897, the Khalifa Abdullah sent an army that was defeated at the Battle of Atbara River on 8 April 1898, afterwards falling back to his new capital of Omdurman.

 At the Battle of Omdurman on 2 September 1898, his army of 52,000 men was destroyed.
 The Khalifa then fled south and went into hiding with a few followers and was eventually caught and killed by Reginald Wingate's Egyptian column at Umm Diwaikarat in Kordofan on 25 November 1899.

 Devout, intelligent, and an able general and administrator, the Khalifa was unable to overcome tribal dissension to unify Sudan, and was forced to employ Egyptians to provide the trained administrators and technicians he needed to maintain the Mahdist State.